 Repeating steps 4 and 5 is crucial for developing and maintaining a sustainable sales enablement program.
 While it may take a lot of trial and error, it allows you to see what’s working and what needs improvement.

-- Save time: Onboarding an SDR team and developing a strategy takes up a lot of valuable company time.
-By outsourcing SDR teams, you have more time to focus on your business’s day-to-day operations.
+- Save time: Onboarding an inbound SDR team and developing a strategy takes up a lot of valuable company time.
+By outsourcing inbound SDR teams, you have more time to focus on your business’s day-to-day operations.

 - Have access to resources: Sales tools and technologies are needed to generate a sustainable sales pipeline.
-By outsourcing your SDR team, you have access to sales software, like a customer relationship management (CRM) platform, to evaluate the success of the sales enablement program.
+By outsourcing your inbound SDR team, you have access to sales software, like a customer relationship management (CRM) platform, to evaluate the success of the sales enablement program.

-While sales enablement is needed to build a sales pipeline and generate predictable growth, it cannot be achieved without a team of sales development representatives.
+While sales enablement is needed to build a sales pipeline and generate predictable growth, it cannot be achieved without a team of inbound sales development representatives.
 These sales professionals obtain the skills to effectively pitch your company’s product or service to prospects and convert them into lifelong customers.

 If you’re looking to build an outsourced SDR team to generate and sustain business growth, contact Abstrakt Marketing Group today!